AetherModel/Aether/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **System information (please complete the following information):**

- - OS: [e.g. iOS]
+- OS: (e.g. MacOS, Linux distribution, etc.)
 - Compilers used, with version numbers
 - Otheer details about your setup that could be relevant

 **Additional context**
 Add any other context about the problem here.